timbrock/flexile.js/README.md

 </script>
 ```

-If you prefer to receive information about how many items were added or removed on each call, you can instead pass `false` in to the first call and use the first form:
+If you prefer to receive information about how many items were added or removed on each call, you can instead pass `false` in to the first call and use the long form:

 ``` JavaScript
 <script>